Man charged with arson after authorities say he sparked New Jersey Pine Barrens fire

-Authorities arrested the 19-year-old from Waretown, New Jersey, and charged him with arson and aggravated arson in the fire that's still burning in southern New Jersey that they described as started with “an improperly extinguished bonfire” .
+Authorities arrested 19-year-old Joseph Kling of Waretown, New Jersey, and charged him with arson and aggravated arson in the fire that's still burning in southern New Jersey.
+The wildfire was described as starting with “an improperly extinguished bonfire.”

+Judge James Gluck told Kling during a brief court appearance Thursday the state sought to have him detained pending trial and he wouldn't be released.
+Kling spoke briefly, only to clarify that his next court appearance was set for Tuesday.
+“Thank you.
+Have a good day,” he said when the judge dismissed him.

+A public defender representing Kling during the hearing told the judge she had “nothing further” when he asked.

 It's peak forest fire season in the vast pine wilderness that covers more than 1 million acres (405,000 hectares) — an area roughly as large as the Grand Canyon — and firefighters are contending with low humidity and the aftermath of a monthslong drought in the region.